A truly global forum for a leading €1-billion global charity to chart its course over the next decade

 Our event design had to help participants see the wood for the trees, looking not only at each issue in depth but also at the organisation’s larger strategic orientations.
 We needed to bring 120 people up to speed on many complex and interconnected issues, giving them the perspectives needed to shape the organisation’s future direction.

 Activists, experts and Oxfam staff came together to listen, learn and collectively make key recommendations.
-Working closely with the client’s global strategy team and our colleagues at ODS, we organised the ambitious ‘Pathways to the Future’ event around three 1-day steps:
+Working closely with the client’s Strategy Development Team and our colleagues at ODS, we organised the ambitious ‘Pathways to the Future’ event around three 1-day steps:

 - “Immerse & understand”: Participants immersed themselves deeply in the various issues discussed in previous months, seeking to understand what was at stake each time.